jimmyturnip/20211023-heros-journey-aethir/session-02.md

-## SCENE 2
+## Scene 2
-Setup: The heroes search for the gang of youths that might have witnessed the attack
+**Setup**: The heroes search for the gang of youths that might have witnessed the attack
-Altered: The heroes search for the young magician that might have witnessed the attack
+**Altered**: The heroes search for the young magician that might have witnessed the attack
-What's fun about this scene: Investigation and role-playing
+**What's fun about this scene**: Investigation and role-playing

 	Is the young man in the same alley (25%)?
 21. Yes.